Iowa’s use of pandemic aid for 2nd IT project draws scrutiny

 Democrats have raised concerns about the governor’s use of coronavirus relief for technology projects at a time when Iowa’s deaths, hospitalizations and infection rates are skyrocketing.

-They have argued the money could be spent on any number of other clearly allowable expenses, such as expanding testing and contact tracing, purchasing personal protective equipment, and providing aid for struggling workers and businesses.
+They have argued the money could be spent on other clearly allowable expenses, such as expanding testing and contact tracing, purchasing personal protective equipment, and providing aid for struggling workers and businesses.

 Iowa has spent $21 million from the fund on an eviction and foreclosure prevention program, about half as much that has been set aside for the two information technology projects.